Swift Facts

 losing our Swifts fast!
 Between

-There are four obvious causes.
-Large sums
+United Kingdom.
+Why?
+There are five obvious causes.
+Large sums of money

-in terms of the numbers affected, since 1997 there has been a major
+terms of the numbers affected, since 1997 there has been a major

 refurbishment of social housing, a popular place for nesting Swifts.
-Demolition

-buildings invariably exclude Swifts.
-On
+replacement buildings invariably exclude Swifts.
+On top of all that, it

-top of all that, it is now fashionable to convert old factories
+is now fashionable to convert old factories and warehouses into

-prime Swift nesting sites.
-These old buildings are always
+sites.
+These old buildings are always refubished or rebuilt to modern

-and life-enhancing Swifts.
+beautiful and life-enhancing Swifts.
+Finally, insecticides.
+Most of the

 |